-- (a) The Coach-of-the-Year award is presented to the League's top head coach as voted on by other head coaches. - (b) The Vice President in charge of All-Star Selection will conduct secret balloting using the following procedure. - (1) First round: each head coach votes for one head coach. - (2) The two coaches receiving the most votes advance to the second round. - (3) In the event of any ties, all tied coaches advance to the second round. - (4) Second round: each head coach votes for one of two finalists. - (5) In the event of any ties, all tied coaches will be declared co-coaches of the year. - (c) Coach-of-the-Year is presented an award during ceremonies at the year-end tournament.
+- (a) The Coach-of-the-Year award is presented to the League's top head coach as voted on by other head coaches. - (b) The Vice President in charge of All-Star selection will conduct secret balloting using the following procedure. - (1) 1st round: Coaches cast one vote for Coach-of-the-Year. - (2) The two coaches receiving the most votes advance to the 2nd round of voting. - (3) In the event of any ties, all tied coaches advance to the second round. - (4) 2nd round: Coaches cast their vote for one of the two finalists. - (5) In the event of a tie, both coaches will be declared co-coaches of the year. - (c) Coach-of-the-Year is presented an award during ceremonies at the Varsity year-end tournament.
 Coach-of-the-Year recipient will not be made public until ceremonies at the year-end tournament.